lz5pn/HBlink3/README.md

 It allowed communication from DMR radio via Pi-Star via HBlink to XLX as peer and DMR or D-Star radios connected to XLX.
 It allowed communication from DMR radio via Pi-Star via HBlink to HBlink as peer and DMR radios connected to talk groups in HBlink.

+HBlink server also allowed control on traffic.
+It is possible to setup Talk Group for turn on or off one TG, several TG or all TG.
+This software provide very good control on DMR traffic, incoming and outgoing to other servers like BrandMeister, IPSC2, XLX and HBlink.

+Many thanks to N4IRS and SP2ONG for creating such nice software.

-Originaly this software was created as software for connection between IPSC2 and BrandMeister
+Originaly this software was created as software for connection between IPSC2 and BrandMeister.
+Be careful when you use it and create your communication channels.

+This software is very good for small networks of few hotspots or repeater or mix of them.
+It work very well on Raspberry Pi3 with Raspbian Buster, or on Desktop machine with Linux (tested on Linux Mint)

+I do not provide support for this software.
+If future updates in operating systems make it not working or not possible to be installed, sorry but I'm not going to fix such problems.
+Use this software on your own risk.
+If you cause troubles by inapropriate settings or ussage of this software i do not take any responsibility.
+Everyone who use this software, is responsible for any problems caused in his or other networks.

-Follow next command in terminal to install HBlin and HBmonitor on raspbian buster or Linux Mint:
+Follow the next commands in terminal to install HBlink and HBmonitor on raspbian buster or Linux Mint:

 apt update